mgi24/AudioStreamServerClient/README.md

 # AudioStreamServerClient
-Stream audio from single server to multiclient like a online radio
+Stream audio from server, then receive to esp32 wifi speakers!